 Rekata Bay Seaplane Base was located in Rekata Bay bordering Suavanao Point on the eastern coast of Santa Isabel Island.
-To the north is Papatura Island (Patatura Fa).
+Offshore to the north is Papatura Island (Patatura Fa).

 On May 2, 1942 the Rekata Bay area was occupied by the Japanese and developed as a forward seaplane base for seaplanes and flying boat operations.